 There are a few reasons why it’s best to age mead than dive right in.
 Of course, this only applies if you’re making it, or trying to choose amongst different ages.

 Even if your mead comes out booming with a rich mix of complex flavors and an intricate profile, letting it sit in the dark for six months or more can only make it more so.
 Not to say that what you’ll open down the road will be a different tasting mead, it’ll be more complex than what you brewed because the mixture has had time to mingle more.
+You could possibly procure a sweet mead taste or distinctive bitter taste, whichever suits your fancy.
 Think of aging mead as like a party.
 You get a good group together that mix well, after a while they’ll be mixing in more complex ways than when first introduced to each other.

 2) Clear Views